-Your support makes a real difference in our students' lives.
-Your generous gifts provide bright, promising, hard-working students with opportunities to fulfill their educational goals and make their own mark on the world.
+Now, more than ever, your support makes a real difference in our students' lives.
+Your generous gifts provide bright, promising, hard-working students the opportunity to fulfill their educational goals and make their own mark on the world.